rlehfeld/autofavourites/README.md

 # AutoFavourites
 Everyone knows how is boring when channels change and you get a "UNKNOWN" on your Favourites.
 AutoFavourites Plugin can generate favourites based on a configuration file and channel names.
+Is possible too update satellites.xml from OE-Alliance or other sources.

 Installation
 ------------